TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

 * Default settings when no others match
 * Last chance item that's compiled in just in-case there is a severe mis-configuration to avoid returning `nullptr`.

-To change the default settings use `setDrawingPropertiesDefault` on the factory, providing the component type and the drawing settings.
+To change the default settings use `themeBuilder.defaultActionProperties()`, `themeBuilder.defaultItemProperties()` or `themeBuilder.defaultTitleProperties()`  on a theme builder.
 This will take effect when there are no other overrides

-To change the properties for all items that belong to a submenu use `setDrawingPropertiesForItem` on the factory, providing the component type and drawing settings.
+To change the settings for all items that belong to a submenu use `themeBuilder.submenuPropertiesActionOverride(subMenuItem)`, `themeBuilder.submenuPropertiesActionOverride(subMenuItem)` on theme builder, providing the menu to apply these settings to.
 This will take effect when there are no item level overrides.

-To change the properties for a single item use `setDrawingPropertiesAllInSub` on the factory, providing the component type and drawing settings.
+To change the properties for a single item use `themeBuilder.menuItemOverride(menuItem)` on theme builder, providing the menu item.
 This item will always have priority over anything else.
+Important note that if you apply changes at the item level, it is normally best to manually set the `row(..)` to keep control of the ordering.

+These all use chained builder syntax as described elsewhere in this guide.
+You adjust the settings as desired, and finally you must call the `apply()` method.
+See below for examples.

 ### Creating two icon menu items on the same row